 - Find what you’re looking for online: using suggested search recommendations from communication professionals who have done and are doing AI research

-- Experiment with AI tools: using tools that could help make your job in communication easier (but one we've suggested is fake – can you tell which one?)
+- Experiment with AI tools: using tools that could help make your job in communication easier

 - Understand the business need for AI communication: by understanding the context for your organisation and where the business needs is coming from